Professional Reviews

 Short on time?
 Here’s how to remove the “Virus Alert from Microsoft” scam:

 • 1.
-Close Your Web Browser “Virus Alert from Microsoft” always shows in your web browser.
+Close Your Web Browser.
+“Virus Alert from Microsoft” always appears in web browsers.
 So first, try to close your web browser normally.
 If that doesn’t work, press “Ctrl+Shift+Delete” to open your Task Manager.
-Find your web browser among the running processes, and click “End Task” to force it to close.
+Find your web browser among the running processes and click “End Task” to force it to close.

-• 2.
-Scan Your Computer — The next step is to run a full disk scan using a premium antivirus (Norton is my favorite).

 • 3.
-Remove Malware and Potentially Unwanted Programs (PUPs) — After the scan is complete, let the antivirus remove every malware and PUP it finds.
+Scan Your Computer.
+The next step is to run a full disk scan using a premium antivirus (Norton is my favorite).

 • 4.
+Remove Malware and Potentially Unwanted Programs (PUPs).
+After the scan is complete, let the antivirus remove all the malware and PUPs it finds.

-Stay Protected — To stay safe from further infections, you should invest in a premium internet security suite like Norton, which offers perfect malware detection rates, real-time and anti-phishing protection, and much more.
+• 5.
+Stay Protected.
+To stay safe from further infections, you should invest in a premium internet security suite like Norton, which offers perfect malware detection rates, real-time and anti-phishing protection, and much more.
 Norton has a variety of affordable plans, and they all come with a generous 60-day money-back guarantee.

-“Virus Alert from Microsoft” is a fake user alert and scam developed by hackers to break into your computer.
+“Virus Alert from Microsoft” is a scam developed by hackers to break into your computer.
 So, if you see a pop-up window in your web browser that says “Virus Alert from Microsoft”, it means you’re on a website that hosts dangerous pop-ups, or you have malware infecting your computer.

-If this is the case, you should follow the below steps and run a full system scan with a trustworthy internet security program.
-A good internet security program like Norton can remove malware from your system, block unsafe sites, and ensure that your incoming and outgoing web traffic hasn’t been compromised by hackers.
+To remove the pop-up, follow the below steps and run a full system scan with a trustworthy antivirus.
+A good internet security program like Norton can remove malware from your system, block unsafe sites, and ensure that your incoming and outgoing web traffic isn’t compromised by hackers.

-Note: The “Virus Alert from Microsoft” pop-up will usually contain a phone number that will connect you with scammers.
+Note: The “Virus Alert from Microsoft” pop-up usually contains a phone number to connect you with scammers.
 Whatever you do, don’t call the number on the virus alert.

 Preliminary Step: Close the “Virus Alert from Microsoft” Notification